-Here, the TableName denotes the table name and the column with data type as BOOLEAN defines the table column having the Boolean value as True and False.
+Here, the TableName denotes the table name, and the column with data type as BOOLEAN defines the table column having the Boolean value as True and False.

 For illustration, let us write the query as:

-CREATE TABLE Bool(j, BOOLEAN);
+CREATE TABLE Bool(j, BOOLEAN); DESC Bool;

-It provides the output as where the field j in the table bool has type as TINYINT(1), NULL as YES; the Default value is NULL.
-The TINYINT data type holds the integer values within the range -128 to 127 signed in MariaDB.
+It provides the output where the field j in the table bool has type as TINYINT(1), NULL as YES; the Default value is NULL.
+The TINYINT data type holds the integer values within the range of -128 to 127 signed in MariaDB.

-Examples of MariaDB boolean.
+Examples of MariaDB Boolean

 Let us illustrate the MariaDB Boolean type commands in the server and view their respective outputs as follows:

-Here, MariaDB stores this Boolean value in the database table as an integer.
+MariaDB stores this Boolean value in the database table as an integer.
 We will demonstrate the statement with the example below by creating a table defined as Task using data types related to table columns as specified:

 CREATE TABLE Task (TaskID INT PRIMARY KEY AUTO_INCREMENT, Task_Title VARCHAR(255) NOT NULL, Task_Completed BOOLEAN);

-The above table creates a Boolean column with Boolean values to be stored along with some other related table columns in the MariaDB table named Task_Completed.
-But we will view the table definition using the DESCRIBE TABLE keyword command; then it will show the column data type as TINYINT(1) even when defined the column as BOOLEAN type.
+The above table creates a Boolean column with Boolean values to be stored along with other related table columns in the MariaDB table named Task_Completed.
+But we will view the table definition using the DESCRIBE TABLE keyword command; then it will show the column data type as TINYINT(1) even when defined the column is BOOLEAN type.

 So, let us have a look at the query executed as: